krgamestudios/Toy/c-api/toy_refstring_h.md

 ### bool Toy_equalsRefString(Toy_RefString* lhs, Toy_RefString* rhs)

 This function returns true when the two refstrings are either the same refstring, or contain the same value.
-Otherwise it returns false.
+Otherwise, it returns false.

 ### bool Toy_equalsRefStringCString(Toy_RefString* lhs, char* cstring)

 This function returns true when the `refString` contains the same value as the `cstring`.
-Otherwise it returns false.
+Otherwise, it returns false.